-Results 1–10 of 36 for "Psychology Topic"X related to "Letters: April 2006" Refine Your Search Refine Your Search TopicHuman rights (4)Teens (4)Therapy (4)Aging (3)Alzheimer's (3) 31 more... [+] Children (3)Emotional health (3)Trauma (3)Disability (2)Ethics (2)Law & psychology (2)Parenting (2)Personality (2)Sleep (2)Stress (2)Addictions (1)ADHD (1)Anger (1)Bullying (1)Death & dying (1)Eating disorders (1)Hate crimes (1)Hypnosis (1)Intelligence (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Sexual abuse (1)Shyness (1)Socioeconomic status (1)Sport & exercise (1)Testing issues (1)Violence (1)Women & men (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 36 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.Psychology Topic 2.Human RightsHuman rights are rights to which all human beings are inherently entitled.
-APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)3.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
-The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 4.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
-Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 5.HypnosisHypnosis is a technique in which clinicians make suggestions to individuals who have undergone a procedure designed to relax them and focus their minds.
-It is used to treat conditions including pain, anxiety, mood disorders, and smoking.Psychology Topic 6.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 7.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
-Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 8.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 9.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
-Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic 10.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
-Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.Psychology Topic Previous 1 2 3 ...
+Results 1–10 of 36 for "Psychology Topic"X related to "Letters: April 2006" Refine Your Search Refine Your Search TopicTherapy (6)Emotional health (4)Teens (4)Aging (3)Alzheimer's (3) 37 more... [+] Children (3)Disability (3)Human rights (3)Stress (3)Trauma (3)Law & psychology (2)Parenting (2)Personality (2)Sleep (2)Testing issues (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Anger (1)Autism (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Education (1)Ethics (1)Hate crimes (1)Hypnosis (1)Intelligence (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Sexual abuse (1)Shyness (1)Socioeconomic status (1)Sport & exercise (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 36 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Human RightsHuman rights are rights to which all human beings are inherently entitled.
+APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)2.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
+The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 3.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
+Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 4.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
+Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
+Psychology Topic 5.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 6.HypnosisHypnosis is a technique in which clinicians make suggestions to individuals who have undergone a procedure designed to relax them and focus their minds.
+It is used to treat conditions including pain, anxiety, mood disorders, and smoking.Psychology Topic 7.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
+If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 8.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
+Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 9.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
+Links to tips on communicating with your kids, and more.Psychology Topic 10.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 36 for "Psychology Topic"X related to "Letters: April 2006"